 Maintain and improve resident satisfaction regarding the water and wastewater system to uphold the quality of life in Oak Point.

 Action 2.1: Resident Satisfaction

-Conduct a survey to gather information on resident satisfaction regarding the water and wastewater systems in their respective neighborhoods, even though the City does not provide these services.
+Continue to gather information on resident satisfaction regarding the water and wastewater systems in their respective neighborhoods, even though the City does not provide these services.